tidyverse/tidyverse.org/content/blog/tidyr-1.1.0/index.md

 *   `pivot_wider()` arguments `values_fn` and `values_fill` can now be single
     values; you now only need to use a named list if you want to use different values for different value columns.
-They also get improved errors if they're not of the expected type.
+You'll also get better errors if they're not of the correct type.

 *   Finally, both `pivot_wider()` and `pivot_longer()` are considerably more
     performant, thanks largely to improvements in the underlying vctrs code